otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/10-room-database.md

 }
 ```

-A `Flow` can emit multiple values sequentially whereas `suspend` functions can only return a single value.
+A `Flow` can emit multiple values sequentially.
 For example, you can use `Flow` to receive live updates from a database.

 ### LoginDb